 Academic Support and Accommodations

-School Psychology Assessment Library and Computer Scoring Facilities
+School Psychology Assessment Library

-The School Psychology Program at UMass Boston has a number of test instruments for use by students enrolled in the assessment and intervention courses (SPY 602, SPY 603, SPY 604, SPY 607).
+The School Psychology Program at UMass Boston has a number of test instruments for use by students enrolled in the assessment and intervention courses (SPY 602, SPY 603, SPY 604, and SPY 607).
 Because of the limited number of test kits, it is vital that students recognize and respect their classmates' needs.
 To maximize utilization, the following guidelines apply:

 - Students enrolled in assessment courses have first priority at checking out materials being covered in their courses.
 Others may check out materials for a period of one week.